7 Best Vulnerability Scanning Tools & Software for 2025

 ManageEngine icon.

-MangeEngine’s Vulnerability Manager Plus helps small IT teams to start vulnerability scanning of endpoint devices and web servers with minimal investment thanks to free trials and a free tier.
-Integration with other ManageEngine tools enables future expansion as the sophistication and capabilities of an organization grow.
-The free tier allows for the smallest teams to develop a vulnerability scanning and management program with assurance of support for future growth.
+Thanks to free trials and a free tier, ManageEngine’s Vulnerability Manager Plus helps small IT teams start scanning endpoint devices and web servers for vulnerabilities with minimal investment.
+Integration with other ManageEngine tools enables future expansion as an organization’s sophistication and capabilities grow.
+The free tier allows the smallest teams to develop a vulnerability scanning and management program with assurance of support for future growth.

 ManageEngine offers three editions of Vulnerability Manager Plus, all licensed annually for a single technician and with free trials available for the paid tiers.
 The scanning of network devices may require additional licenses.

-• Vulnerability Manager Plus Free: Permits scans for up to 20 workstations and 5 servers
+• Vulnerability Manager Plus Free: Permits scans for up to 20 workstations and five servers

 • Vulnerability Manager Plus Professional: Starts at $695 to scan up to 100 workstations